SisifoDev/react-popup-modal/README.md

-# Getting Started with Create React App
+# 🚀 Responsive Popup Modal in React Js

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Project created in React Js and Styled components
 ## Available Scripts

 In the project directory, you can run: